woodstone121/DeepCore/_posts/2017-04-25-Creating_Synthetic_Clouds.md

 We can reproduce this in Python.
 I'm going to upgrade to bicubic interpolation because its 2017 and its a great time to be alive.

-NOTE: This code was exported from a Jupyter Notebook [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html) using python 3.4.3.
+NOTE: This code was exported from a Jupyter Notebook (python 3.4.3) [using nbconvert](http://briancaffey.github.io/2016/03/14/ipynb-with-jekyll.html).
 There area a couple of things that are specific to Jupyter/iPython, like `%matplotlib inline` and the semicolon at the end.
 If you want to run this code outside of a Jupyter Notebook, you will need to remove those.
 Otherwise, it should work normally.

 ```python

 import matplotlib
 import matplotlib.pyplot as plt
 import numpy as np